Should I Apologize For $2,000,000?

 The two photos below are from organizations whose reason d’etre is to get people who support Israel’s right to exist sacked, fired and canned.

 Yes, I am a Zionist.
-Sorry, but I bought the car as is, and it has no reverse gear, ya bastards.
+Sorry, but I bought the car as is, and it has no reverse gear.

 One calls me a racist, I am not, but it reeks of desperation to say I am not; what am I supposed to do, list all my black friends?
-The other that has been re-tweeted over 640 times (I think my personal record for retweets is four) focuses on the separation between Palestinian non-combatants and combatants, I believe I said Palestinian gov., meaning Hamas, and it has been deliberately altered, even this copy has been altered, the post I responded to has been removed, making it look like I was responding to some facile piece on mental health in Gaza.
+The other that has been re-tweeted over 640 times (I think my record for retweets is four) focuses on the separation between Palestinian non-combatants and combatants.
+I believe I said Palestinian gov., meaning Hamas, and it has been deliberately altered; even this copy has been altered, and the post I responded to has been removed, making it look like I was responding to some facile piece on mental health in Gaza.

 Thirty-two thousand viewers were encouraged to contact my university and advocate for my termination, even if only 0.1% of the investigation produced 3,200 “Fire the bastard!” emails.
 I was never so popular.
 And every one of these emails is used against me, as if social media amplification and truth and justice were the same thing.